 We finish our look at the Investors Chronicle’s list of the Top 50 ETFs with funds from Asia, and those covering bonds, commodities and private equity.

 We begin today’s Weekly Roundup in the FT, with the Chart That Tells A Story.
-This week there were several charts, all about hedge funds.
-Hedge Funds The papers are...
+This week it was about entrepreneurship, particularly in the over-50s.

 Today’s post is about starting a HL portfolio – a portfolio with Hargreaves Lansdown, one of the most popular platforms in the UK.

 This post is the second in our series on 23 Things about Capitalism, based on the book by Ha-Joon Chang.
 Today we’re covering things 3 to 5.

 We begin today’s weekly roundup in the FT, where Claer Barrett looked at the proposed reforms to the consumer banking market.